gillyspy/netsuite-suitecloud-sdk/packages/unit-testing/README.md

         }
     }
     ```
-5. From the root of your SuiteCloud project folder, run the followig command:
+5. From the root of your SuiteCloud project folder, run the following command:
     ```
     npm install --save-dev @oracle/suitecloud-unit-testing jest
     ```